SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

 There are two types of value modifiers:

-* *Transformation modifiers* transform values into different values, like the two Base64 modifiers mentioned above.
-Furthermore, this type of modifier is also able to change the logical operation between values.
+* *Transformation modifiers* transform values into different values, like the two Base64 modifiers mentioned below.
+Furthermore, this type of modifiers is also able to change the logical operation between values.
 Transformation modifiers are generally backend-agnostic.
-Means: you can use them with any backend.
+Meaning: you can use them with any backend.
 * *Type modifiers* change the type of a value.
 The value itself might also be changed by such a modifier, but the main purpose is to tell the backend that a value should be handled differently